NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 title: A full-fledged Rust architecture based on workspaces and gRPC
 authors: [giuliano]
 tags: [rust, grpc, distributed-systems]
-date: 2025-01-28 # update date
+date: 2025-01-30 # update date
 image: ./diagram1.png
 ---

-## Introduction

 Welcome to the first issue of the **Nullnet Blog**!

 :::info[About us]

 We're a group of developers passionate about the Rust programming language and its ecosystem.<br>
-We're in the process of building an open-source, Rust-based firewall management system that operates at different layers of the network stack.<br>
+We're in the process of building an open-source, Rust-based **firewall management system** that operates at different layers of the network stack.<br>
 As we learn and experiment along the way, this blog aims to share our experiences and knowledge with the community — we hope you'll find our content useful and engaging.

 :::